vctibor/MBudget/readme.md

 ## TODO

-- Delete record on receiving entry containing valid ID and empty or zero amount

 - Move summarization calculation into database (view or stored procedure or function)

 - Move original daily allowance into database in format [*amount*, *validSince*], when reading use either: